-I am still around doing periodic talks on the book, Lessons Learned: Management and Leadership for a Technical World.
+I do periodic talks on the book, Lessons Learned: Management and Leadership for a Technical World.

-I have also starting working on iOS applications that will be submitted to the iOS store shortly.
+I also build and published iOS applications.
 The initial two efforts are logic games that my partner in creating the game, John Lester, indicates is very popular in a card form.
-More details will be available under the iOS menu item.
+More details are available under the iOS menu item.

-The book is still generating a bit of revenue even after being available almost ten years at Kobo Books, the iBookStore and Amazon.
+The book is still generating revenue even after being available almost ten years at Kobo Books, the iBookStore and Amazon.
 Thank you for your continuing interest:

 “A must read for technical managers!”
 Will Wilbrink, Principal Architect, Pitney Bowes Business Insight

 “The book’s lessons are relevant, accesible and thought-provoking.
 The organizational format works well to enable readers to see both the trees (the particulars of specific challenges at different career stages) and the forest general principles that are widely applicable).”
 Dr. David Leyton-Brown, Professor of Political Science and Master of Calumet College, York Uniersity, Toronto

 …This is not a book on development techniques or processes.
 It is more like sitting down with George over a pint, listening to fables and the morals each story conveys.
 I read the book in two days and had trouble putting it down.
 Rich Helms, President/Enabl-u Canada Inc.